ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 {: #storage-notes-memory}

 * SAN primary boot disk (25 or 100 GB) with additional disks available, up to 2 TB each (5 total disks allowed).
-* Pricing for public virtual servers using SAN storage includes virtual CPU, memory, and minimum primary boot disk.
+* Pricing for public virtual servers that use SAN storage includes virtual CPU, memory, and minimum primary boot disk.
 Additional disk prices depend on the disk size and quantity that you select.

 Memory profiles are available in all data centers.